Personal Velocity: Three Portraits: Cast

+Release

 Critical reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 69% based on 103 reviews, and an average rating of 6.5/10.
 The website's critical consensus states that the film is an "uneven, but a keenly observed and well-acted film about three women's lives."
 On Metacritic, the film has a weighted average score of 70 out of 100, based on 28 critics, indicating "generally favorable reviews".